FormulaCompiler.jl

 model = lm(@formula(y ~ x * group + log(z)), df)

-# Compile once for fast evaluation
+# Compile once for efficient repeated evaluation

 data = Tables.columntable(df)